xhul-dev/Sat_Moons/README.md

 web: http://www.rockin-b.de/saturn-atlascreator.html

 Changes since the original release:
-- The main and credits screens, as well as the CD icon, were customised for Sat Tools.
+- The main and credits screens, as well as the CD icon, were customised for Sat Moons.
 - The audio track file was converted from .mp3 to .wav, for compatibility purpose.

+Known issues:
+- Info screens automatically close if auto rotate is on, disabling it first solves the problem.

 ## documentation - Artemio's 240p Test Suite